Full Moon FOOD Guide: Moon-themed Food For Your Next Esbat or Ritual

 - Coconut: add coconut to your cookies and cakes to increase the full moon energy

-- Cucumber: great to cut into full and crescent moon shapes!
+- Cucumber: are linked to the Water element and are great to cut into full and crescent moon shapes!

 - Gourds: hello Fall Full Moon parties